firebolt-db/godocs/docs/Guides/security/rbac.md

 <img src="../../assets/images/create_edit_user.png" alt="Edit user" width="500"/>

-## Revoke privileges
+## Revoke permissions

 ### SQL
-To revoke a privilege from a role using SQL, use the [`REVOKE`](../../sql_reference/commands/access-control/revoke.md) statement.
+To revoke a permission from a role using SQL, use the [`REVOKE`](../../sql_reference/commands/access-control/revoke.md) statement.
 For example:

 ```sql
 REVOKE USAGE ON DATABASE my_db FROM user_role;
 ```

 ### UI
-To revoke a privilege from a role via the UI, follow the [same steps above](#grant-privileges-to-a-role) that you would to grant privileges.
+To revoke a permission from a role via the UI, follow the [same steps above](#grant-permissions-to-a-role) that you would to grant permissions.

 ## Revoke role